 Effective internal control over financial reporting is necessary for us to provide reliable and timely financial reports and, together with adequate disclosure controls and procedures, are designed to reasonably detect and prevent fraud.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation could cause us to fail to meet our reporting obligations.
 For as long as we are an "emerging growth company" under the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404.
-So long as we meet certain requirements, we could be an "emerging growth company" until January 31, 2023.
+So long as we meet certain requirements, we could be an "emerging growth company" until as late as January 31, 2023, although we may lose such status sooner if we become a large accelerated filer before such date.
 See "We are an emerging growth company, and we cannot be certain if the reduced disclosure and governance requirements applicable to emerging growth companies will make our common stock less attractive to investors" for the requirements to maintain emerging growth company status.
-An independent assessment of the effectiveness of our internal control over financial control over financial reporting could detect problems that our management's assessment might not.
+An independent assessment of the effectiveness of our internal control over financial reporting could detect problems that our management's assessment might not.
 Undetected material weaknesses in our internal control over financial reporting could lead to financial statement restatements and require us to incur the expense of remediation.
 Deficiencies in our internal control over financial reporting that are identified in such assessments may be deemed to be material weaknesses or may require prospective or retroactive changes to our financial statements or identify other areas for further attention or improvement.